 By: Natalie Runyon

-Men’s involvement in gender diversity has become an increasingly hot topic of discussion, but few tactics are offered about how to get men engaged.
+Guidance for men on how to be an ally to women is an increasingly hot discussion topic today.
 I sat down with Jennifer Brown, diversity and inclusion consultant, author, and speaker, to discuss her perspective on her work with executive men and elevating their journeys as allies for gender diversity.

-In the first part of this interview, she shares how she defines what it means to be an ally, helps us understand the struggle that carrying multiple stigmatized identities can entail, and explains why the most powerful allies might not be whom you expect.
+In the second part of this interview, she shares how she defines what it means to be an ally, helps us understand the struggle that carrying multiple stigmatized identities can entail, and how men can use a time when they experienced exclusion to connect with the experience of an individual from an underrepresented community.

 Natalie Runyon is a inclusion leadership strategist, professional ally of underrepresented groups, intrapreneur, recovering entrepreneur, mother of two, non-profit board member, and wife.
 Her life’s mission is advancing women and colleagues of color to attain positions in the executive ranks of corporate America and political institutions.